 - Lighting equipment

 - Toys, leisure, and sports equipment

 - Automatic dispensers

 As you can see, some are more likely to be found lying about the house than others.
-These days, with the number of handheld and computing devices that the average consumer uses, it’s safe to say that most of us are in possession of a variety of objects that must be specially handled when disposed of.
+These days, with the number of handheld and computing devices that the average consumer uses, it’s safe to say that most of us have a variety of objects that must be specially handled when disposed of.

 Understanding the Directive

-If you are attempting to understand the WEEE Directive and what is involved, it’s critical that you spend some time reviewing relevant materials so that you can get a better understanding.
-If the directive is followed faithfully, it will result in significant reduction to the amount of electrical waste found in landfills.
+If you are attempting to understand the WEEE Directive and what is involved, you must spend some time reviewing relevant materials so that you can get a better understanding.
+If the directive is followed faithfully, it will result in a significant reduction in the amount of electrical waste found in landfills.